 Tweens still need lots of opportunities to be physical, but they might need more challenge or structure.

-They might say they are ‘too bug’ to go to the park, but find parks and outdoor spaces that offer them challenges (a higher climbing structure, a flying fox, geocaching) and they’ll love it just as much… they will still the swings too!
+They might say they are ‘too big’ to go to the park, but find parks and outdoor spaces that offer them challenges (a higher climbing structure, a flying fox, geocaching) and they’ll love it just as much… they will still love the swings too!

 Friends will become really important to tweens, but family is still their anchor.

 Help them build friendships, especially the positive ones.
 Say yes to having friends over, offer to drive them places, get to know their friends’ parents, and teach them how to negotiate friendships and how to be a good friend.
 But also make family time and important thing.
 Schedule family activities, make sure they are something that your tween will enjoy, make space for one on one time, and be the one they can rely on, the safe place they can always come home to.

 Tweens still need hugs and physical affection, just not in public!